Every website has a landing page. A page for their customers to stand on and to start touring your website.

 After headlines and sub-headlines, the next thing to include in your landing page is an intriguing marketing copy.
 The copy should be extremely clear, considered, and straight to the point.
 You can even use bullet points to make your copy easier to read.

 Images are such a critical component of landing pages because visitors can prominently notice as well as quickly resonate with them.
-In any case, your images ought to illustrate offerings or speak about your brand, increase your site’s engagement rate and set the tone of your audience’s entire experience.
+In any case, your images ought to illustrate offerings or speak about your brand, increase your site’s engagement rate, and set the tone of your audience’s entire experience.

 If anything, call-to-actions (CTAs) can get you that one click to close the deal for your business.
-Which is why you ought to go all out to craft CTAs that are impactful, compelling, and attractive.
+This is why you ought to go all out to craft CTAs that are impactful, compelling, and attractive.
 To get higher conversation and click-through rates, consider the following best practices:

 - Cultivate a sense of urgency